dkubb/adamantium/README.md

 end

 class FlatExample
-  # Inclusion of Adamantium::Flat defaults do non deep frozen behavior
+  # Inclusion of Adamantium::Flat defaults to shallow frozen
-  # for memoizer and constructor
+  # behavior for memoizer and constructor

   include Adamantium::Flat

-  # Instace is frozen but attribute is not
+  # Instance is frozen but attribute is not
   # object = FlatExample.new
   # object.frozen?           # => true
   # object.attribute.frozen? # => false